Numerical-analysis-in-julija/Methode_of_conjugate_gradients.lj/README.md

 In this repository, you can find the code for Homework 2 of the Numerical Mathematics course.
 The code is written in Julia, and the main implementation can be found in the file `src/Methode_of_conjugate_gradients.jl`.
 The code is tested using the file `test/runtests.jl`, and it is documented using the file `docs/make.jl`.

-To run the code, you need to have Julia installed on your computer.
-Download the code and run the `file src/Methode_of_conjugate_gradients.jl`.
-The file demonstrates how the conjugate gradient method works and compares it to the standard gradient descent function.
-To find more documentation on the code, go to the file docs/index.html and open it in your web browser.
-The page contains more information about the conjugate gradient method, the mathematics behind it, and comparisons between methods such as the gradient descent function.
+To run the code, it is necessary to have Julia installed on your computer.
+Once downloaded, the file `src/Methode_of_conjugate_gradients.jl` can be run to see the conjugate gradient method in action and compare it to the standard gradient descent function.

+For further understanding, you can refer to the documentation by opening the file `docs/index.html` in your web browser.
+This page provides additional information about the code, including the mathematical theory behind the conjugate gradient method and comparisons to other methods like gradient descent.
+This documentation can help deepen your understanding of the code and the underlying mathematics.

 ## The code explaind